Duccio: Followers

 In the course of his life, Duccio had many pupils even if it is not known if they were true pupils who were formed and matured artistically within his workshop, or they were simply painters who imitated his style.
 Many of the artists are anonymous, and their connection to Duccio has emerged only from analysis of a body of work with common stylistic traits.
 The first pupils, who can be referred to as a group as first-generation followers, were active between about 1290 and 1320 and include the Master of Badia a Isola, the Master of Città di Castello, the Aringhieri Master, the Master of the Collazioni dei Santi Padri and the Master of San Polo in Rosso.

 Another group of followers, who could be termed followers of the second generation, were active between about 1300 and 1335 and include Segna di Bonaventura, Ugolino di Nerio, the Master of the Gondi Maestà, the Master of Monte Oliveto and the Master of Monterotondo.
 It should, however, be said that Segna di Bonaventura was already active prior to 1300 and so he overlaps as to period both the first and second generation of followers.

 A third group followed Duccio only several years after his death, which shows the impact his painting had on Siena and on Tuscany as a whole.
 The artists of this third group, active between about 1330 and 1350, include Segna di Bonaventura's sons, that is, Niccolò di Segna and Francesco di Segna, and a pupil of Ugolino di Nerio: the Master of Chianciano.

 Some of the artists were influenced by Duccio alone to the point of creating a decided affinity or kinship between their works and his.
 Among them was the Master of Badia a Isola, and Ugolino di Nerio, along with Segna di Bonaventura and their sons.
 Other artists were influenced also by other schools, and these include the Aringhieri Master (think of the massive volumes of Giotto), and the Master of the Gondi Maestà (who shows the influence also of Simone Martini).

 The case of Simone Martini and Pietro Lorenzetti is somewhat different.
 Both artists painted works that have affinities with Duccio: for Simone from about 1305, and Pietro from about 1310 onwards.
 However, from the outset their work showed distinctive individual features, as can be seen in Simone's Madonna and Child no. 583 (1305–1310) and in Pietro's Orsini Triptych, painted at Assisi (about 1310–1315).
 Later the two developed styles with completely independent characteristics such that they acquired an artistic standing that elevates them well beyond being labelled simply as followers of Duccio.

+Exhibitions

+Many of Duccio’s surviving paintings were displayed in the 2024-25 exhibit Siena: The Rise of Painting, 1300–1350 at the Metropolitan Museum of Art and National Gallery London, alongside those of brothers Pietro and Ambrogio Lorenzetti, Simone Martini, and other Sienese masters of the era.
+The exhibit was judged “the must-see art show of the season.”